 For example, you would not be allowed to donate blood twice a week because this would be too risky for your health.
 Also, if you donated one kidney, the law would prohibit you from donating the other.

 Are the rules the same for minors or for people who do not understand what is being asked?

-No. Different rules apply to minors (people under 18 years of age) and to adults who are unable to fully understand what is being asked of them.
+No. Different rules apply to minors (people under 18 years of age) and to adults not able to fully understand what is being asked of them.

-As a general rule, minors and adults not able to understand what is being asked of them can only donate a part or substance of the body in these situations:
+Minors and adults unable to fully understand what is being asked of them can only donate a part or substance of the body in these situations:

 - The part or substance can replace itself.

 - The procedure poses no serious health risk to the adult or minor.